 I took an Impromptus break from social media last week.
 It was partly because of my unceasing sense of overwhelming and partly to focus on my personal life.
 The entire month has been tiring for me since I moved back to Cleveland from Cincinnati, There were so much tension and stress all along.
 I reached the stage where I no longer wanted to get up from the bed, touch my phone, and respond to people.

 Without realizing I went into my so-called “Zone out mode” by shutting myself from the rest of world.
-All I did was eat food, everything I was craving for, workout, watch all the shows I missed out and sleep.
+All I did was eat food, everything I was craving for, workout, watch all the shows I missed out and sleep (which I neglect).
 I tried not to think about my blog, my job, and my life in particular

 I just went with the calling of my body and mind without resisting it.